hyeoncheon/uart/README.md

 $ cd uart
 ```

-Then run following commands to get related packages.
+Then run the following commands to get related packages.

 ```console
 $ go mod tidy